minio/directpv/docs/volume-scheduling.md

 ## Customizing drive selection
 Apart from controlling drive selection based on node selectors, pod affinity and anti-affinity, and taints and tolerations, drive labels are used to instruct DirectPV to pick up specific drives with custom storage class for volume scheduling.
 Below steps are involved for this process.

 * Label selected drives by [label drives](./command-reference.md#drives-command-1) command.
-Below is an example
+Below is an example:
 ```sh
 # Label 'nvme1n1' drive in all nodes as 'fast' value to 'tier' key.
 $ kubectl directpv label drives --drives=nvme1n1 tier=fast
 ```

 * Create new storage class with drive labels using [create-storage-class.sh script](../tools/create-storage-class.sh).
-Below is an example
+Below is an example:
 ```sh
 # Create new storage class 'fast-tier-storage' with drive labels 'directpv.min.io/tier: fast'
 $ create-storage-class.sh fast-tier-storage 'directpv.min.io/tier: fast'
 ```

 * Use newly created storage class in [volume provisioning](./volume-provisioning.md).
-Below is an example
+Below is an example:
 ```sh
 $ kubectl apply -f - <<EOF
 apiVersion: v1